Skip navigation

 Northumbria Students' Union (NSU) is here to make your student experience the best it can be!
 NSU offers advice, support, representation, a huge range of societies, events and lots more.

-By joining Northumbria, you are now part of a vibrant community in a vibrant city!
+By joining Northumbria, you are now part of an inclusive community in a vibrant city!
 Explore Newcastle and all that it - and Northumbria - has to offer.
 Get involved, make new friends and Be Part Of It!

 • Be Part Of It: Our programme of heavily-discounted events and activities exclusive to Northumbria students - from chocolate-making workshops to paddle boarding, and everything in between.
 Check out our amazing range of activities and book your place now!